tyb51/LoanBrowser/docs/BACKEND_INTEGRATION.md

 # Python Backend Integration Guide

-This document explains how the LoanBrowser frontend integrates with the Python backend API.
+This document explains how the LoanLogic frontend integrates with the Python backend API.

 ## Architecture Overview